 Video of the Day

-Excessive weight gain -- more than 10 lbs. -- usually is not due to your thyroid, however.
-The average water weight you'll gain from an imbalance of thyroid hormones is 5 to 10 lbs.
+Excessive weight gain — more than 10 pounds — usually is not due to your thyroid, however.
+The average water weight you'll gain from an imbalance of thyroid hormones is 5 to 10 pounds.
 Any other excess pounds you’re carrying are due to overeating.

 Headaches, cold hands or feet, chronic constipation, brittle nails and dry skin are other symptoms related to hypothyroidism.
 You may have muscle aches and stiff joints, depression and high cholesterol.
 Women may experience heavier menstrual cycles than normal.

 You will lose the excess water weight once you receive thyroid hormones to treat your condition.
 The most weight you'll lose however is about 10 percent of your total body weight.
 Any other weight gain you may have undergone is due to your consumption of more calories than you burn, just like people who don't have hypothyroidism.